intel/ideep/README.md

 **Multinode support:**

-IDeep provide non-blocking multinode data parallelism support.
+Non-blocking multinode data parallelism is supported.
 The system is requried to meet MPICH dependency and user needs to replace the cmake command in build process:

 Make sure your MPI executable is in PATH: